-As one ages, facial volume is lost.
+Facial volume is lost during the process of aging.
 The pattern of loss is predictable and is due to specific loss of known facial fat pads.
 This volume loss starts at age 18 and continues throughout life.
 Chin and cheek implants replace lost volume, helping to restore a younger appearance.
-They can also add to deficient size of the cheeks or chin, restoring a more normal facial appearance.
+They can also add to a deficient or small size of the cheeks or chin, restoring a more normal facial appearance.

 This is a diagram of the fat pads of the face showing their shrinkage and disappearance as one ages.

 Chin implants complement rhinoplasty or nasal recontouring.
 A small chin makes the nose appear larger while a larger chin makes the nose appear smaller.

 Dr. Burke places these implants through the mouth (intraoral) , hiding your incisions and avoiding external scars.